ElizPN/frontend-challenge/README.md

 # Countdown App

 # Features
-- Implemented search in input
+- Display Countdown
-- Showing coundown for every futute holiday
+- Input text fits into an element in one line
 - Date and name are persisted between page reloads
 - Added responsivness for mobeile and iPad screen
 - Added unit test